bethx/bxue0412_9103_tut8_majorProject/README.md

 ![Inspo artwork](readMeImages/wheelsOfFortune.jpg)
 *Our group's inspiration artwork: Pacita Abad's Wheels of Fortune*

 For inspiration of the animation movement, I referenced the film *Spider-Man: Across the Spider-Verse* (2023), which is an animated film with a comic book style.
-Specifically, I took reference from the beginning of the film that shows a world that looks like a watercolour painting.

 In the beginning scene, radiating circles are used to match the sound of a character playing the drums.
 I felt inspired by the way these circles move when animating my own work.